rondoval/GoHeishaMon/README.md

 # Custom firmware for the Panasonic CZ-TAW1
-This is a replacement firmware for the Panasonic CZ-TAW1, an IOT adapter for the H-series heat pupmps.
+This is an alternative firmware for the Panasonic CZ-TAW1, an IoT adapter for the H-series heat pumps.
 It consists of:
 * a gateway written in Go that translates serial comms with the heat pump on the CN-CNT link to MQTT
 * a port of OpenWRT (21.02.1 currently) for the CZ-TAW1